10 of the Best Things to Do in Westchester County, New York

 Westchester County is usually assumed to just be an area of people who commute into New York City for work.
-But locals know it is a great area to explore.
+Locals know it is a great area to explore all the fabulous things to do in Westchester, NY.

 As close to New York City as Greenwich, Westchester County also makes a perfect short getaway from the hustle and bustle of the city.
 There are plenty of things to do in Westchester County, NY, for every type of visitor: